Hello. I'm a new correspondent, Hanes.![]()

 From the above, it was clear how the area around Shintomiza was lively and how the food was procured.

-The theater building is a light and thin wooden building, with mats and tatami mats everywhere, all of which are similar.
-There are square seats, sloping floors, simple low corridors, and stages throughout the hall.
-A low cross tree divides the floor space into a square shape and serves as a connecting bridge for customers to enter and exit.
-The audience always sits on the floor of the basin seat and watches each seat is 6 feet [1.8 meters] square and is designed for all four people.
-If you look at the corridor, there is a row of Masu seats on one side and a few Masu seats toward the stage.
-There is an enclosure of the guests behind those seats, and you pay about one or two copper coins per act.
-The enclosure on the opposite side is called "Tsubojiki [Makumi Seat]", but the noisy of this guest is so loud that even hearing-impaired people will want to block their ears.
-Passengers who enter the theater put a tag on their footwear.
-The shelves are full of hanging clogs, making it look like a decoration in the entrance lobby.
-Inside the building, there are shops selling fruits, tea, confectionery, tobacco, toys, hairpins, star photos, and booth items, so customers in the Masu seat do not have to go outdoors for any shopping.
-Moreover, it is a bright and well-ventilated open playhouse, so in winter the gaps are bare!
+The theater building is a light and thin wooden building, with matt and tatami mats spread everywhere, and they are all similar.
+Square seats, sloping floors, simple low corridors, and the stage are spreading throughout the hall.
+A low horizontal tree divides the floor space into a basin type, which serves as a connecting bridge where customers enter and exit.
+The audience always sits on the floor of the basin seat, and each seat is six feet [1.8 meters] square and is designed for all four people.
+Looking at the walkway, there is a row of Masu seats on one side and a few Masu seats toward the stage.
+There is an enclosure of a standing guest behind those seats, and you pay about one or two copper coins per act.
+This enclosure is called "Tsumbo Pier [Makumi Seat]", but the noisy of this customer is so busy that even the deaf people want to block their ears.
+Passengers entering the theater attach cards to their footwear.
+The shelf is full of hanging clogs, and it is like a decoration in the entrance lobby.
+Inside the building, there are shops selling fruits, tea, confectionery, cigarettes, toys, kanzashi, star photos, and even booth items, so customers in Masuseki do not need to go out for any shopping outdoors.
+In addition, it is a bright and airy open playhouse, so the gap winds are passing through in winter!

-While the inside was so lively that it was said, "It's a noisy thing."
+While the inside was so lively that it was said, "Noisy and terrible,"

-It seems that it was a comfortable space where you could shop indoors.
+It seems to be a comfortable space where you can shop indoors![]()

-However, from the ironically unique expression, "Because it is a bright and well-ventilated open playhouse, the gaps are passing through in winter!"
+However, from the ironically unique expression, "Because it is a bright and airy open playhouse, the gaps are passing through in winter!"

-During the reconstruction in 1878, chair seats and gas lamps were introduced, and foreigners from Tokyo were invited to the opening ceremony.
+In 1878, chair seats and gas lights were introduced, and foreigners living in Tokyo were invited to the opening ceremony.

-Even at Shintomiza, which is a representative atmosphere of Civilization and enlightenment, where footlights were also installed.
+At Shintomiza, a representative atmosphere of Civilization and enlightenment, where footlights were later installed,

-It can be seen that there were still many challenges in architecture.
+You can see that there were still many challenges in architecture.![]()

 As mentioned above, not only Japanese but also foreigners had the opportunity to experience Kabuki.